 It's funny how the smallest details about someone we love can stay with us.

 For example: a scent.
-Any whiff of Shalimar instantly makes Cynthia Canty think of her great-Aunt Verne because it was her signature perfume.
+Any whiff of Shalimar instantly makes host Cynthia Canty think of her great-Aunt Verne because it was her signature perfume.

 For artist Carl Wilson, it's the memory of the chewing gum his mother always had in her purse — and that led to the title for his first solo museum exhibition.